 Skin infections often go untreated because they are extremely common, recurrent, and not always recognised as important.
-This 'normalisation' occurs at all levels, from the parents/carers79 to the healthcare provider.8 Interviews with parents and carers showed that children were only brought to the clinic if the skin infection resulted in pain or fever,79 both of which are relatively uncommon symptoms for scabies or impetigo, where itch and irritation are more usual.
+This 'normalisation' occurs at all levels, from the parents/carers to the healthcare provider.
+Interviews with parents and carers showed that children were only brought to the clinic if the skin infection resulted in pain or fever, both of which are relatively uncommon symptoms for scabies or impetigo, where itch and irritation are more usual.
 Similarly, healthcare providers can also under-appreciate the burden of skin infection in their patients.
-A hospital-based study in Western Australia in 2015-2016 showed that only 21% of children were retrospectively documented to have a skin infection, whereas >50% of a matched cohort of children were prospectively found to have a skin infection (P<0.001).8 This suggests that skin infections are overlooked by healthcare providers in more than half of children admitted to hospital in a high prevalence setting.
+A hospital-based study in Western Australia in 2015-2016 showed that only 21% of children were retrospectively documented to have a skin infection (P<0.001).
+This suggests that skin infections are overlooked by healthcare providers in more than half of children admitted to hospital in a high prevalence setting.
 Overcoming this normalisation requires a more targeted approach to educating healthcare providers on the need to diagnose, document and treat skin infections.
 Familiarity with and recognition of skin infections is important in addressing the normalisation which may be a contributor to ongoing high burden.
 It is also a reminder to offer health education and health promotion resources at all clinic visits for skin conditions, to improve knowledge and accessing care.